Frequently asked questions

 We do not offer day cruises.
 The minimum hire for a self-drive boat is a weekend; hotel barge cruises are for six nights.

-If you wish to take a day trip, please get in touch with the town's Tourist Information Office: Details are available on the internet.
+If you wish to take a day trip, please contact the town's Tourist Information Office.
+Details are available on the Internet.